navalnica/whisper-finetuning-be/readme.md

     data saved to `output_dir`
   * when resuming training from `output_dir` as a checkpoint dir, model saved to `output_dir` can be worse than previously save (need to investifate further. but such happened already)
-* learning rate gets reset if passing same parameter value to training script as in previour run.<br>
-  need to provide learning rate from the last step of previous run to continue training in a correct way
-  * however even if passing learning rate from the last step, in the new run it has different value than expected
-    * probably because last checkpont was chosen incorrectly
-    * or learning rate is treated as a starting learning rate at step 0 and not on step X (where we resume).<br>
-      need to try to pass same LR that was passes as a starting LR to the very first run
 * it's unclear whether decision on saving current model is made by comparing current metrics with metrics of the best checkpoint.
 I guess model with worse performance will not overwrite best model checkpoint already exising in the output dir, but need to double check.